beastkee/kcau-attendance-tracking-platform/FEATURE_SUMMARY.md

 # 🎉 Auto-Categorization Dashboard - Implementation Complete!

 ## Overview
-Successfully implemented an **intelligent auto-categorization system** for the Admin Intelligence Hub that automatically pulls all users from Firestore, categorizes them by role, and provides quick editing capabilities—all without manual intervention.
+Successfully implemented an **intelligent auto-categorization system** for the Admin Control Center that automatically pulls all users from Firestore, categorizes them by role, and provides quick editing capabilities—all without manual intervention within KCAU Attendance Tracking Platform.

 ## What Was Built